TOPIC : ERC Synergy Grant

 Restrictions on submission of proposals: The restrictions for submission are related to the outcome of the evaluation in previous calls and are designed to give unsuccessful Principal Investigators the time necessary to develop a stronger proposal.
 For further details please consult the paragraph "Restrictions on submissions of proposals'" of the ERC Work Programme 2019 or the Frequently Asked Questions.

 A complete proposal is composed of:

-- a) Administrative Proposal Submission form (including Ethics Review Table): available on this page under section 6 below and online via the Participant Portal Submission System (PPSS) – registration to Participant Portal is required first.
+• a) Administrative proposal forms (including Ethics Review Table): available on this page below and online via the Participant Portal Submission System (PPSS) - registration to the Participant Portal is required first.